interpretation-experiment/gistr-app/README.md

 =====

-Gistr is both a mobile "broken telephone" (or "chinese whispers") game and an experiment in cognitive and social science, focusing on how we make sense and interpret.
+Gistr is both a mobile "broken telephone" (or "chinese whispers") game and an experiment in cognitive and social science studying how we make sense and interpret.

-It is developed for my PhD on interpretation and cultural evolution, and is part of the [Science en Poche](http://www.iscpif.fr/tiki-index.php?page=SEP) project which helps with the use of mobile devices in research and more generally global-local situations.
+It is developed for my PhD on interpretation and cultural evolution, and is part of the [Science en Poche](http://www.iscpif.fr/tiki-index.php?page=SEP) project which develops the use of mobile devices in research and more broadly global-local situations.

 Colophon
 --------